 Numerous conditions can cause pelvic pain.
-Endometriosis adhesions, infection, overly tense pelvic muscles, or slipped discs in the spine could all be the source of pelvic discomfort.
+Endometriosis adhesions, infection, back disease could all be the source of pelvic discomfort.
 A trained physician should recognize subtle differences which may signal another problem.
 This is why it's vital to have regular checkups and a good working relationship with your doctor.

-There is also a non-surgical treatment called Uterine Fibroid Embolization which eliminates fibroids by blocking their blood supply.
+- There is also a non-surgical treatment called Uterine Artery Embolization which eliminates fibroids by blocking their blood supply.
 Unlike myomectomy fibroid embolization treats fibroids once and for all - no recurrence.